-The discount rate considered for fiscal years ended June 30, 2019 and 2018 was 3.50% and 3.87%, respectively.
+The discount rate considered for the reporting years ended June 30, 2021 and 2020 (for measurement years ended on June 30, 2020 and 2019) was 2.21% and 3.50%, respectively.
 The discount rate was based on the Bond Buyer General Obligation 20-Bond Municipal Index.

 The retirement healthcare benefit is fixed, such that it will not increase the obligation under the plan (regardless of the claim experience).
-The medical increase rate was zero percent for the fiscal years ended June 30, 2020 and 2019.
+The medical increase rate was zero percent for the fiscal years ended June 30, 2021 and 2020.